Apple Acquiring P.a. Semi Is An Example Of

 • Innovate faster: Having internal teams dedicated to specific technologies allowed Apple to innovate more quickly and efficiently.

-• Integrate hardware and software more seamlessly: In-house design facilitated tighter integration between hardware and software, leading to optimized performance and user experience.
+• Integrate hardware and software more smoothly: In-house design facilitated tighter integration between hardware and software, leading to optimized performance and user experience.

 • Protect its intellectual property: Designing its own technologies allowed Apple to protect its intellectual property and prevent competitors from easily copying its innovations.